scottschiller/ArmorAlley/src/README.md

 ---

-**Requirements: Building "Armor Alley" JS + CSS bundles + spritesheet(s) with Gulp**
+**Requirements: Building "Armor Alley" JS + CSS bundles, spritesheets and audio encoding with Gulp**

-**_Disclaimer:_** I suspect this section is very niche content, and likely not applicable.
-Notwithstanding, it is documented for my own reference and provided in case anyone else is poking around. ;)
+**_Disclaimer:_** I suspect this section is niche content.
+Notwithstanding, it is documented for reference and for those who might find it helpful.

-**Note**: If you are editing the source or playing the game locally, then you don't need to worry about the build / bundling process; it's fine to load the raw ES6 modules and unminified CSS.
+**Note**: If you are editing the source or playing the game locally, then you don't need to worry about the build / bundling process; it's fine to load the raw ES6 modules and unminified CSS from the `src` and `assets` paths.
 If you're deploying this to a production site for numerous users and want to optimize performance, read on - and tell me about your use case, because that sounds interesting. ;)

 **Install required dev dependencies**